duranmichael681/cnct/README.md

 # or
 yarn add framer-motion
 ```
+## Backend
+For the backends to fill up
 ## Running the Project

 After you have done all the steps above now for the fun part